mmurygin/notes/sre/sli-slo-sla.md

 ## SLI Specification

 ### How good SLI looks like
+1. It should be measurable and meningfull by user
 1. It should be quantifiable
 1. It should be close to user expirience (users do not care if your database is down or if the load balancer is overloaded, from their perspective the website is down or slow)
 1. It should be stable without a big variance